 Don’t be shy to call and revisit one-time clients to check if they need your year-round maintenance services.
 Don’t just wait around for them to find you.
 If you don’t have a well-made and managed website and online presence, they won’t even know how to reach you!
 So, if you’re considering starting a lawn care business, or a full-service landscaping one, getting a professional website should be among your top priorities!

 Advertise your business online the right way.

-Instead, be proactive and educate them about the importance of continuous yard maintenance and let them make the right choice.
+Instead, be proactive and educate them about the importance of continuous landscape and yard maintenance and let them make the right choice.
 Also, don’t forget to promote your seasonal services (Christmas lights installation, snow plowing, etc.).
 As long as people know you are available, they are your prospect landscaping leads!